SophieHYe/page/README.md

 - Building intelligent code agents for issue resolution, environment setup, terminal tasks, and reproduction test generation.
 - Model–agent and multi-agent orchestration.

+## News
+- **[2025-11]** Prometheus achieved TOP 5 and TOP 1 🏆 in the code agents using gpt-5 in the [SWE-bench Verified leaderboard](https://www.swebench.com/) 🎉!
+Check out our [Project Repository](https://github.com/EuniAI/Prometheus).
+- **[2025-11]** Prometheus resolved 33.77% of issues in the AWS PolyBench code-agent benchmark using GPT 5, which is higher than the current top agent on the [leaderboard](https://amazon-science.github.io/SWE-PolyBench/#verified).
+Check out our [Experiment Result](https://github.com/EuniAI/Polybench-experiment).
+- **[2025-10]** We maintain a curated list of code agent projects and research: **[Awesome Code Agents](https://github.com/EuniAI/awesome-code-agents)** - explore the cutting-edge developments in autonomous code generation, bug fixing, and software engineering automation.

 ## Team
 #### PhD students
 - [Zhaoyang Chu](https://zhaoyang-chu.github.io/) (starting Fall 2025)